I am a huge advocate of employee engagement. It has been proven that a more engaged workforce is a happier, more productive one.

 But, before you can focus on employee engagement, your organization has to come to terms with the current company culture and the culture you want to develop for future success, as not doing so can be very detrimental to your business.

 Corporate culture is a term we hear more and more these days.
 It describes the climate within an organization and refers to the shared values, attitudes, standards, and beliefs that characterize the members of an organization and define its nature.
 Corporate culture is rooted in an organization’s goals, strategies, structure, and approaches to labor, customers, investors, and the greater community.

 Kim Cameron and Robert Quinn at the University of Michigan developed a validated research method to assess organizational culture, called the Organizational Culture Assessment Instrument (OCAI).
 This instrument uses what it calls the Competing Values Framework to help illustrate and define four distinct types of corporate cultures.

-Clan cultures have are friendly and collaborative and can be compared to a large family where people have many things in common.
+Clan cultures are friendly and collaborative and can be compared to a large family where people have many things in common.
 Strong bonds of loyalty and tradition generally occur.
 Examples of companies that may have a clan culture include Google, and Zappos.